francisc0garcia/braccio_camai/docs/source/electronics.rst

 **Important:** The RP3 might get really hot.
 At full operation, Braccio CamAI uses approximately 65% of all CPU power.
 If you plan to have a long run-time operation, we suggest you to install an additional fan or cooling system.

+We use a standard 2 Amp - 5 Volt power adapter for powering the Raspberry Pi 3.

 A ready-to-use image will be available soon, manual instruction for installing ROS and melodic on RP3 are given as follows: